Last updated on December 19th, 2019 at 02:05 am

 This recipe is a no-brainer.
 Blend, stir, sit, stir again.
 Done.
 The only thing you will need to hone is a little patience.

 You could make this sour cream without the culturing process and there are a lot of recipes that do just that.
 But if you have the time and the inclination to make this cultured version you can’t beat the authentic tang the fermentation process provides.
-Just like my vegan cabbage kimchi, some things just take better with a little time.
+Just like my easy vegan kimchi with cabbage, some things just take better with a little time.

 The sour cream thickens and becomes fantastically tart.
 Besides, think of all that wonderfully good bacteria you are adding to your gut.